tum-ens/pylovo/docs/source/index.rst

 Pylovo is a python tool for low-voltage distribution grid generation.
 This documentation concerns itself mainly with the code and usage of its web-based user interface.

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :doc:`setup` section for further information, including how to :ref:`install <installation>` the project and :ref:`connect <database_connection>` to the pylovo database.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+.. automodule:: maptool.postcode_editor.routes
+      :members:

 Contents
 --------

 .. toctree::

-   usage
+   setup
+   usage/usage